openstack/ironic/doc/source/admin/networking.rst

 VIF Attachment flow
 -------------------

+FIXME(clif): Probably need add a note and link to TBN related documentation here.

 When creating a virtual interface (VIF), the action occurs against the Neutron Networking Service, such as by using the ``openstack port create`` command, and then the port ID is submitted to Ironic to facilitate a VIF